openlibhums/memory-alpha/content/support/janeway-styleguide.md

 ## Editorial resources and hierarchy

 Use the following resources, including this guide, in this order:
-1. **Project-specific.** Specific projects may have their own style guides, outlining exceptions to this guide or terms that are relevant only to your project.
+1. **Project-specific.** Specific projects may have their own style guides, outlining exceptions to this guide or terms that are relevant only to your project (such as marketing materials).

 2. **This style guide.** Where project-specific style guides do not provide guidance, follow this style guide.